 - fresh pineapple or strawberries, for garnish

-Add sugar and vanilla to the rhubarb and stir to combine.
+- Add sugar and vanilla bean seeds and pod to the rhubarb and stir to combine.
 Heat over medium heat until rhubarb has reached a jam-like consistency.
 Stir in lemon juice and set aside to cool completely.
+Remove the vanilla bean pod.

 Charred Rhubarb Compote recipe from Saveur here.